SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

        !! @inlinable private func f() { }
        !! ^~~~~~~~~~~

-    Because inlined copies of a function aren't necessarily updated if the function's implementation changes,
+    If a project uses a module that includes inlinable functions, the inlined copies aren't necessarily updated
+    when the module's implementation of the function changes.
+    For this reason,
-    an inlinable function must be prepared to interact with every past version of that function.
+    an inlinable function must be compatible with every past version of that function.
     In most cases, this means
     externally visible aspects of their implementation can't be changed.